rsumnerz/certbot/docs/index.rst

-Welcome to the Certbot documentation!
+Welcome to the Let's Encrypt client documentation!
 ==================================================

 .. toctree::
    :maxdepth: 2

    intro
-   what
-   install
    using
    contributing
-   packaging
-   resources
+   plugins

 .. toctree::
    :maxdepth: 1

    api
+   pkgs

 Indices and tables